nightmac/OPi/README.md

-Script to install and configure this stuff on OrangePi 5:
+## Script to install and configure stuff on OrangePi 5:

 KStars
 INDI